DevArenaCN/CSC510ReviewForFinal/ReviewForMidterm.md

 The decoupling of the Computer-Human Interface from the core application software.

 #### What is data independence?
 Name a tool that supports data independence.
 The separation of data from the applications that use the data.
-DBMS implement data independence that hides the edetail of the physical data storage structure from user application, and with logical data independence, gives the feature of data abstraction.
+DBMS implement data independence that hides the detail of the physical data storage structure from user application, and with logical data independence, gives the feature of data abstraction.

 #### What is Brook's law?
 It is a claim about software project management that "adding manpower to a late software project makes it later."